mongodb-developer/rocket-analytics/README.md

 ## Charts Dashboard
 The [LaunchData.charts](./charts/LaunchData.charts) dashboard file contains the dashboard with charts that are embedded into the web app.
 Import this file into your Charts project.

-##  Data Lake (To-do: REMOVE)

-A Data Lake pipeline should be set up on the launchData collection.
-The backup policy should be daily.
-The partition attributes should be set to:
-  * meta.device
-  * time

 ## Reactive-search Web App